AndrewHeinke/LineUp/README.md

 #LineUp
 A web application that shows the length of lines at locations determined by user voting.
-LineUp allows users to give feedback on line length so we can update our data in real time with crowd sourced information.
+LineUp allows users to give feedback on line length to update our data in real time with crowd sourced information.

 ![alt tag](screengrab.png)

 ## Installation
-npm install package.json
+npm install package.json <br/>
-create MySQL database
+create MySQL database <br/>
-run these commands in terminal: sequelize db:migrate sequelize db:seed:all
+run these commands in terminal: <br/>
+sequelize db:migrate <br/>
+sequelize db:seed:all <br/>
 Go to http://localhost:3333 to run locally

 ## Live Demo